scando1993/thingsboard.github.io/docs/user-guide/rule-engine-2-0/re-getting-started.md

 - Integrate with external pipelines like Kafka, Spark, AWS services, etc.

 ## Hello-World Example
-Let’s assume your device is using DHT22 sensor to collect and push temperature to the ThingsBoard.
+Let’s assume your device is using DHT22 sensor to collect and push temperature to the Pacificsoft.
 DHT22 sensor can measure temperature from -40°C to +80°C.

-In this tutorial we will configure ThingsBoard Rule Engine to store all temperature within -40 to 80°C range and log all other readings to the system log.
+In this tutorial we will configure Pacificsoft Rule Engine to store all temperature within -40 to 80°C range and log all other readings to the system log.

 #### Adding temperature validation node
-In Thingsboard UI go to **Rule Chains** section and open **Root Rule Chain**.
+In Pacificsoft UI go to **Rule Chains** section and open **Root Rule Chain**.

 ![image](/images/user-guide/rule-engine-2-0/tutorials/getting-started/initial-root-chain.png)